bmwcarit/joynr/wiki/jee.md

 * Expose session beans as joynr providers via the `@ServiceProvider` annotation
 * Inject a `ServiceLocator` in order to obtain consumer proxies for calling other services
-* Internally uses EE container managed thread pools
+* Internally use EE container managed thread pools
-* Provides mqtt based cluster-aware communication abilities
+* Provide mqtt based cluster-aware communication abilities
-* Uses the EE container's JAX RS to receive joynr messages via HTTP(s)
+* Use the EE container's JAX RS to receive joynr messages via HTTP(s)
 * Provide joynr configuration via an EJB

 There is also an example application based on the Radio App example.
 See the end of this